Wilson13/delivery-trains/README.md

     1. If there isn't one, find the closest train with enough capacity.
     2. Move trains to the start stations.

-3. For each train now at the start stations, pick up parcel and follow shortest path towards destination and drop parcel off the last station.
+3. For each train now at the start stations, pick up parcel and follow shortest path towards destination and drop parcel off at the last station.

 ### Note